strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/caddy-proxy.md

 ::::

-:::: tab Sub-Folder-Split
+:::: tab Subfolder Split

-#### Sub-Folder Split
+#### Subfolder split

-This config is using two sub-folders that are dedicated to Strapi.
-It will bind to port 80 HTTP and hosts the "frontend" files on `/var/www` like a normal web server, but proxies all Strapi API requests on the `example.com/api` sub-path.
-Likewise it will proxy all admin requests on the `example.com/dashboard` sub-path.
+This configuration is using 2 subfolders dedicated to Strapi.
+It will bind to port 80 HTTP and hosts the front end files on `/var/www` like a normal web server, but proxies all Strapi API requests on the `example.com/api` subpath and all admin requests on the `example.com/dashboard` subpath.

-Alternatively for the admin, you can replace the proxy instead with serving the admin `build` folder directly from Caddy, such centralizing the admin but load balancing the backend APIs.
+Alternatively, for the admin panel, you can replace the proxy instead with serving the admin `build` folder directly from Caddy, such centralizing the admin but load balancing the backend APIs.
 The example for this is not shown, but it would likely be something you would build into your CI/CD platform.

 :::caution
-Please note that this config is not focused on the frontend hosting, you will most likely need to adjust this to your frontend software requirements, it is only being shown here as an example.
+This example configuration is not focused on the front end hosting and should be adjusted to your front-end software requirements.
 :::

 ---